Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

 We explored the relationship between canopy height, tree cover and fire history using a non-spatial regression model and NNGP Response, Collapsed, and Conjugate models.
 We did not consider the Sequential model here because of the convergence issues seen in the preceding experiments.
 Exploratory analysis using the non-spatial regression suggested both predictors explain a substantial portion of variability in canopy height (Table~\ref{ak-large}), with a positive association between canopy height and tree cover (TC) and negative association between canopy height and recent fire occurrence (Fire).
 These results are consistent with our understanding of the TIU forest system.
 The tree cover variable captures forest canopy sparseness---with sparser canopies resulting in LiDAR height percentiles shifted toward the ground.
 Recently burned areas are typically replaced with regenerating, shorter stature, forests.

 For all models, the intercept and slope regression parameters were given flat prior distributions.
 The variance components $\tau^2$ and $\sigma^2$ were assigned inverse-Gamma $IG(2,10)$ priors.
 We assumed an Exponential spatial correlation function with a uniform $U(0.1,10)$ prior on the decay parameter.
-The support on the decay corresponds to an effective spatial range (i.e., the distance where the spatial correlation is 0.05) between 0.3 to 30 km.
+The support on the decay corresponds to an effective spatial range between 0.3 to 30 km.
 Observations at $n$=$5\times10^6$ locations, selected at random, were used to estimate model parameters.
 Observations at the remaining $2.5\times10^4$ holdout locations were used to assess model predictive performance.
 Parameter estimates and prediction performance summaries for candidate models are given in Table~\ref{ak-large}.
 Results for the $m$=15 and $m$=25 models were indistinguishable, hence only $m$=15 results are presented.
 Here, NNGP models provide approximately the same predictive performance, and a substantial improvement over the non-spatial regression.

 As suggested by Figure~\ref{n-timing}, and seen again here, the Collapsed model using a fill reducing permutation and 12 CPU requires an excessively long run time, i.e., about two weeks to generate $25\times10^3$ MCMC samples.
 If one is willing to forgo estimates of spatial random effects, the Response model offers greatly improved run time, i.e., about 1.5 days, and parameter and prediction inference comparable to the Collapsed model.
 The Conjugate model delivers the shortest run time and predictive inference comparable to the other NNGP models.